lellolillili/rallymodemod/README.md

 ## Install
 Put the zip file in your mods folder.
-You do no need to unpack if you just want to play and edit basic settings (a the settings file, *rallyconfig.ini* will be created in *beamng_local/settings/*).
+You do no need to unpack if you just want to play and edit basic settings (the settings file, *rallyconfig.ini* will be created in *beamng_local/settings/).

 ## Go Rallying